-Contact the Chaminade University Office of Financial Aid for information about using financial aid to fund your study abroad program: [email protected] or (808) 735-4780.
+For more information about using your financial aid to fund your study abroad program, contact Chaminade University’s Office of Financial Aid at [email protected] or (808) 735-4780.

-Don’t let the following myths about study abroad or participating in an international program discourage you from fulfilling your dreams!
+Don’t let the following myths about studying abroad or participating in an international programs discourage you from fulfilling your dreams!

 Myth 1: You need to speak a foreign language